mcpython4-coding/core/doc/tasks.md

 - shift-clicking and shift-moving over slots does not move the items to "the other" area of the inventory
 - tools are consumed when right-clicking on a block
 - you can fall through blocks when digging down
+- rendering a block item of a block with a custom block renderer, and a non-empty model state, prints errors out (-> chest)

 Toolchain: